AI Can Learn Scientific Taste

 \judge learns scientific judgement effectively across all model scales and series, revealing scaling behavior with both data amount and model size (Figure~\ref{fig:scaling_curve}, Table~\ref{tab:exp_main}).

 \paragraph{Data scaling leads to better performance.} Scientific judgement performance improves steadily with more training data.
 The learning curves indicate an approximately log-linear relationship between data scale and performance.
-During training, the overall score rises from 60.3 to 75.3 for Qwen3-4B and from 66.3 to 80.6 for Qwen3-30B-A3B, with gains observed in all fields.
+From the untrained base model to the final checkpoint used for manuscript-facing comparisons, the overall score rises from 58.1 to 77.3 for Qwen3-4B and from 69.7 to 82.7 for Qwen3-30B-A3B, with gains observed in all fields.